Ashfield Plain Historic District: Description and history

 The town of Ashfield was settled in 1736 and incorporated in 1765.
 Its early town center was located at the northeast fringe of the present town center, but migrated toward "The Plain" where it is now later in the 18th century.
 This area, set on a relatively large level area (in otherwise hilly terrain) along the main road leading east toward the Connecticut River valley, was a natural place for taverns and other businesses to congregate.
 The town was economically dominated by agriculture, but small water-powered industries developed along the South River, which runs to the north of Main Street and was impounded by a dam in the early 19th century (forming Ashfield Great Pond) to facilitate those uses.

-The historic district is essentially linear in character, extending along Main Street (Massachusetts Route 116) between Ashfield Great Pond in the west and Bishop Corner Road in the east, and then northward along Bishop Corner Road.
+The historic district is essentially linear in character, extending along Main Street (Massachusetts Route 116) between Ashfield Lake in the west and Baptist Corner Road in the east, and then northward along Baptist Corner Road.
 It extends for short distances along some side roads, and along those two roads beyond their intersection to the east and south.
 It is 133 acre in size, and is composed mainly of one and two-story wood frame residences.
 The central core of the village includes a number of commercial buildings, all also of wood-frame construction, as well as most of the town's civic buildings.
 Among the buildings included in the district is Ashfield's Town Hall, which was built in the 1810s to house the First Congregational Church.
 While still in use by the congregation the building was moved 0.5 mi down a steep hill to its present location.
 In 1870 the building was sold to the town, and adapted for use as town hall.